sparsh-ai/recohut/02-storage/databases/postgres/lab-bash-etl/README.md

-# ETL using shell scripts
+# ETL with bash script

 ## Objective

-In this lab, you will use Bash shell scripts to extract, transform and load data
+In this lab, you will use bash shell commands to extract, transform and load data

 ## Activity